fredeco-gh/Geoagent/README.md

 1. **Select a building** on the map and generate its heating demand profile (**Analyze heating needs** → **Generate heating needs**).
 2. **Explore geometries with pygfunction.** Ask the agent to sweep across candidate field layouts — varying the number of boreholes, depth, spacing, and pattern — using `sweep_borehole_parameters`. pygfunction evaluates each combination quickly via g-functions, making it practical to sample a large design space in a single step.
-3. **Identify promising candidates.** The agent reviews the sweep results (minimum T_in, mean T_out, freeze risk) and narrows the field down to a shortlist of geometries that meet thermal and practical constraints.
+3. **Identify promising candidates.** The agent reviews the sweep results (minimum T_in, mean T_out, freeze risk etc.) and narrows the field down to a shortlist of geometries that meet thermal and practical constraints.
 4. **Validate with Fimbul.** For each candidate, the agent runs a Fimbul validation to check the simplified g-function result against a full PDE reservoir simulation.
 This confirms whether the design holds up under real subsurface physics before any commitment is made.

 The split between pygfunction (fast, approximate) and Fimbul (slow, physics-accurate) is deliberate: pygfunction makes broad exploration feasible, while Fimbul provides the rigour needed for a final design decision.